cornernote/yii-email-module/README.md

 ## Configuration

-If you installed with composer, you should set an alias to your `vendor` folder:
+If you installed with composer, you should set an alias to your `vendor` folder in your yii configuration:

 ```php
 return array(